karlmabunga/Authentication/README.md

 # shortly-express
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project that demonstrates:

+- Adding authentication to an existing URL-shortening service

+ - Implement cookie-parsing
+ - Protect routes with session checking middleware
+ - Create routes for users to signup and login